 The National Academy of Elder Law Attorneys is seeking to rally support for a measure in Congress that would offer people with disabilities greater self-determination, a stronger say in their own affairs.

-Other organizations, notably the Special Needs Alliance, are also urging passage of the Special Needs Trust Act in the U.S. House of Representatives and the Senate.
+Special Needs Alliance, are also urging passage of the Special Needs Trust Act in the U.S. House of Representatives and the Senate.

 “This is a law that is long overdue,” Jennifer Steneberg wrote in an article posted on the website of the Alliance.